Overhead line closure with mutual induction

 plot(p1, p2, layout = (2,1), size = (700,440))

-The graph shows that due to mutual induction, the first circuit induces NP currents in the second circuit.
-When the mutual induction is taken into account, the tripled NP current becomes larger.
-In this mode, the impedance of the two-circuit overhead line is minimal.
-As can be seen from the experiments, taking into account the mutual induction between overhead line circuits can have a strong influence on the currents, and as a consequence, on the calculation of protection tripping settings.
+The graph shows that due to mutual induction, the first circuit induces NP currents in the second.
+When mutual induction is taken into account, the tripled NP current becomes larger.
+In this mode, the NP resistance of the two-chain overhead line is minimal.
+As can be seen from the experiments, taking into account the mutual induction between overhead line circuits can have a strong effect on currents, and as a result, on the calculation of protection response settings.

-Try changing the following model parameters yourself and investigate how this affects the simulation results:
+Try to change the following model parameters yourself and explore how this affects the simulation results:

-3. specific inductive resistance of mutual induction by 1 Ohm/km.
+- the specific inductive resistance of mutual induction at 1 Ohm / km.

 Conclusions

-In this example, the tools for command control of the Engee model and uploading of the simulation results were used and the work with the Plots module was shown.
-Measured currents were imported into the Workspace from the result variable and then plotted on time plots.
-The use of the Double-Circuit Transmission Line block, which takes into account the mutual induction between overhead line circuits, is shown and compared with a conventional overhead line block.
+In this example, tools were used for command management of the Engee model and uploading simulation results, and work with the Plots module is shown.
+The measured currents were imported into the Workspace from the result variable and then displayed on time graphs.
+The use of the Double-Circuit Transmission Line block, which takes into account the mutual induction between overhead line circuits, and a comparison with a conventional overhead line block is shown.